 3.5.1 User Management Sequence Diagram

-The use case user management allows the admin to consult the list of users as well as promote any user to admin or delete him.
-If these operations are successful, the system displays a success message.
+Use case user management allows the admin to consult the list of users as well as promote any user to admin or delete them.
+If these operations are successful, the system displays a successful message.

 If there’s no users, the system displays an empty list.